danielplohmann/danielplohmann.github.io/README.md

 ## Blog Repository

-I just decided to merge some older blogs (Testing Facility, ByteAtlas) into a single new place.
+I decided to merge some older blogs (Testing Facility, ByteAtlas) into a single new place.
 With that I'm hoping that jekyll provides a fast and tolerable workflow for this migration and future posts. :)

 ## License